Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Introduction

 \begin{enumerate} \item We use a \ac{QA} to solve the \ac{DFJSP}.
-Due to the specifics of the wool textile industry, we also extend the \ac{DFJSP} and make it even more complex:~The classic \ac{DFJSP} is extended to not only consider the distribution of production orders, but also the distribution of production steps (of a production order).
+Due to the specifics of the wool textile industry, we also extend the \ac{DFJSP} and make it even more complex:~The classical \ac{DFJSP} is extended to not only consider the distribution of production orders, but also the distribution of production steps (of a production order).
 Shipping times between production steps at different sites must also be included in the model.
-To the best of our knowledge, there is no other work in literature that discusses the solution of the classical or the extended \ac{DFJSP} with \ac{QA}.
+To the best of our knowledge, there is no other work in the literature that discusses the solution of the classical or the extended \ac{DFJSP} with \ac{QA}.

 \item Calculation of \textit{Lagrange parameters} and \ac{QPU} configuration parameters.
 The values of the so-called Lagrange parameters of the \ac{QUBO} model and the \ac{QPU} configuration parameters have a significant influence on the solution quality.
-Instead of the trial-and-error method, as some approaches suggest\footnote{\url{https://www.dwavesys.com/media/qvbjrzgg/guide-2.pdf}}, we determine these parameters based on the mathematical formulation of the problem.
+Instead of the trial-and-error method, as some approaches suggest\footnote{Programming the D-Wave QPU [White Paper]:~\url{https://www.dwavesys.com/media/qvbjrzgg/guide-2.pdf}}, we determine these parameters based on the mathematical formulation of the problem.

 \item Assessment from an economic perspective.
-We address the question whether the use of \ac{QA} can lead to a speed advantage for the \ac{DFJSP} with distributed operations specific to the wool textile industry. \end{enumerate}
+We address the question of whether the use of \ac{QA} can lead to a speed advantage for the \ac{DFJSP} with distributed operations specific to the wool textile industry. \end{enumerate}

-This paper is organized as follows: In Section~\ref{sec:fundamentals} we review the state of the art on optimization problems and quantum annealing before we discuss related work in Section~\ref{sec:work}.
+This paper is organized as follows: In Section~\ref{sec:fundamentals}, we review the state of the art on optimization problems and quantum annealing, before we discuss related work in Section~\ref{sec:work}.
 We describe our QUBO model to solve the extended \ac{DFJSP} in Section~\ref{sec:modell}.
 Based on the QUBO model, we describe and discuss our experiments in Section~\ref{sec:exp}.
 Section~\ref{sec:conclusion} provides a summary.